COUN 500 - Orientation

 Hours: 3

-Includes a review of introductory statistics, presentation of basic concepts of analyses of variance, advanced correlational methods, and multiple regression, as well as other advanced statistical methods.
-Focuses on use of the computer for data.
+Includes a review of introductory statistics, presentation of basic concepts of analyses of variance, advanced correlational methods, and multiple regression, as well as other intermediate statistical methods.
+Focuses on use of the statistical software program SPSS for data analysis.
 This is an approved Level III doctoral research tools course.
 Prerequisite: Level I and Level II research tools or equivalent or permission of the instructor.
 Crosslisted with: PSY 681.

 COUN 614 - Counseling Strategies for Parent-Child Relationships